v6ak/songsdown/README.md

     \textnote{R:}
     \endsong%

-## Removal space for chords in chord-less verses
+## Removal of space for chords in chord-less verses

 The Songs package allows you to render the song either with verses or completely without them.
 However, one might want compact output with chords – the first verse contains chords, other verses have no explicit chords (and no space for